welkineins/programming-list/javascript-list.md

 ### Developement
 - [Node-dev](https://github.com/fgnass/node-dev) - Node-dev is a development tool for Node.js that automatically restarts the node process when a file is modified.

+### Package Management
+- [Duo](http://duojs.org/) - Duo is a next-generation package manager that blends the best ideas from Component, Browserify and Go to make organizing and writing front-end code quick and painless.
+- [jspm.js](http://jspm.io/) - Frictionless browser package management. jspm is a package manager for the SystemJS universal module loader, built on top of the dynamic ES6 module loader.
+- [Bower](http://bower.io/) - A package manager for the web